 On the other end, you can get a call waiting beep or similar indicator.

 You also might not get any notification, which would require you to deduce the call status by thinking about how calls work.

 So if you want to know all about how to know if someone is on their phone when calling them, then you’re in the right place.

 How Do You Tell If Someone Is on Their Phone When You Call Them?
+(4 Types)